rexyim/notes/notes/nslookup.md

 > - Interactive
 > - non-interactive
 >
 > The interactive more is way more fun than the non-interactive one.
-Obviously, if you have a simple query you can get it done with non-interactive mode.
+Obviously, if you have a simple query you can get it done with non-interactive mode for e.g

-    > C:\Users\aparashar>nslookup google.com
+    > C:\Users\a..........r>nslookup google.com
-    Server:  dns.hs.uab.edu
+    Server:  $.$.$.$
-    Address:  #.#
+    Address:  #.#.#.#

     >Non-authoritative answer:
     Name:    google.com